Flomp/vimu/content/docs/editor/plot-panel.md

+---
+title: Editor - Plot Panel
+description: In the Plot Panel you can see all the resulting plots from the plot nodes in your file.
+---

 # Plot Panel

 In the Plot Panel you can see all the resulting plots from the <nuxt-link to="/docs/nodes">plot nodes</nuxt-link> in your file.